magoo/risk-measurement/introduction/helloworld.rst

 ============
 Let's quickly discuss some example outputs of this method.

-One :doc:`principle <principles>` of this method is that it should be portable to any form of risk.
+One :doc:`principle <principles>` of this method is that our methods should be portable to any form of risk.
 To get a hang of it, it helps to understand how it is applicable to many industries.

 Inline are links that lead into the use of estimation techniques into the industry itself.